The Seven-hour Surgery

 - The AbioCor is placed in the chest.
 Surgeons use "quick connects" -- sort of like little snaps -- to connect the heart to the pulmonary artery, aorta and left and right atria.

 - All of the air in the device is removed.

 - The patient is taken off the heart-lung machine.

 - The surgical team ensures that the heart is working properly.

-Originally, Abiomed officials cautioned against overly-optimistic results; the most optimistic predictions were that a patient could live up to six months with the AbioCor heart.
-The device is only designed to double life expectancy for patients who had only about 30 days to live prior to the operation.
+Originally, Abiomed officials cautioned against overly optimistic results; the most optimistic predictions were that a patient could live up to six months with the AbioCor heart.
+The device is designed to double life expectancy for patients who had only about 30 days to live before the operation.